fkrsinich/hello-world/README.md

 # hello-world
-testing this out and then adding somre more stuff and deleting other bits
+testing this out and then adding some more stuff and deleting other bits